How to Write a Killer Financial Services Job Description That Reels in Top Talent

 5. Create a list of must-have and nice-to-have skills and qualifications.

 In the financial services industry, you need employees that possess a mix of hard and soft skills.
 They need to be skilled in financial planning, statistical analysis, and know their way around an Excel spreadsheet.
-If you fail to include these elements in your job description, you might get unqualified talent applying for the job.
+If you fail to include these elements in your job specifications, you might get unqualified talent applying for the job.

-Separate your desired candidate skills into must-have and nice-to-have qualifications.
+As you write your job description, separate your desired candidate skills into must-have and nice-to-have qualifications.
 Years of experience, software certifications, and education level are examples of qualifications necessary to perform the role.
 Requested (not required) skills or qualifications might be additional degrees like an MBA, or advanced understanding of database management tools like Microsoft Access or Microsoft SQL.

 6. Provide a salary range and detail benefits.